DaveyJH/ci-portfolio-three/readme-content/testing.md

 - After displaying or passing the rules
 - After displaying or passing the keyword explanations
 - With a valid token and successful data retrieval
-- Once the question has been displayed
+- Once the question has been displayed:
   - Input a valid, incorrect answer:
     ![Incorrect answer](images/testing/answer-wrong.png)
     - A string indicates the answer was incorrect.